raytroop/raytroop.github.io/source/_posts/thinking.md

 ```
-"We have to dare to be ourselves, however frightening or strange that self may prove to be."
+We have to dare to be ourselves, however frightening or strange that self may prove to be.

 ― May Sarton
 ```